 You’re born in Bangkok.
 Now you landed in New York.
 What draw you to New York, and what artistic inspirations have New York given you that Bangkok wasn’t able to?

 New York is not my safe zone so I have to fight more.
-New York is the city where every people in the world comes so I can see a colorful world here.
+New York is the city where every people in the world comes so I can see a colourful world here.
 I can see different insights from different county.
-I open my world about equality such as gay, feminist, skin colors, etc.
+I open my world about equality such as gay, feminist, skin colours, etc.

 What is the difference between Bangkok’s art scene and New York’s?

 So different in the pass because Thai had the maximal style, very details, spiritual and amazing hand craft but New York is more pop art and modern.
 But now, art’s world is smaller so many style of art can happened everywhere in the world.